collapsed-stacks/startups/questions/6079/what-are-the-kinds-of-operating-costs-for-an-online-social-network-similar-to-f.md

 - posted by: [Alain](https://stackexchange.com/users/21866/alain) on 2015-08-19
 - score: 1

-<p>StackOverflow published their specs, for instance here: <a href="https://meta.stackexchange.com/questions/10369/which-tools-and-technologies-are-used-to-build-the-stack-exchange-network">https://meta.stackexchange.com/questions/10369/which-tools-and-technologies-are-used-to-build-the-stack-exchange-network</a></p>
+StackOverflow published their specs, for instance here: https://meta.stackexchange.com/questions/10369/which-tools-and-technologies-are-used-to-build-the-stack-exchange-network

-<p>A handful of very large servers (about 10-20).
-At least as many engineers.</p>
+A handful of very large servers (about 10-20).
+At least as many engineers.